 If you are looking for something to give your dog as a treat, you can’t go wrong with a quality store-bought treat made for dogs.
 Treats these days are getting pretty advanced, and thankfully healthier, due to competition.
 You can get ones that have extra vitamins and minerals, ones that are designed to freshen your dog’s breath, and others that are made with organic or all natural ingredients.

 This means you can turn snack time into a healthy experience, rather than a guilt ridden one.
 Forget Bologna!

 Give a Dog a Bone

 The reason dogs naturally gnaw on bones is to keep their teeth clean.
 By giving them bologna you’re giving them a meat infusion but they’re not getting the full effect by chomping on a bone afterward.
 Contrary to what most people think, you shouldn’t give your dogs bones left over from your cooked meals, like T-bone steaks, or chicken.
-They should be given raw bones, so you can give them this treat during the preparation and cooking time, rather than after the meal.
+Instead, your dog should be given raw bones during the preparation and cooking time, rather than after the meal.

-If you think about dogs in the wild you will see that they naturally kill other animals and gnaw on their bones.
+Consider dogs in the wild; they naturally kill other animals and gnaw on their bones.
 They don’t stop to barbecue them first.
-Domesticated dogs have only been domesticated for a relatively short time, and they still share many traits with their still-wild relatives.
-They won’t need a lesson in how to chew on a bone, and this is really a much better choice than anything processed like bologna.
+Dogs have only been domesticated for a relatively short time so they still share many traits with those savage relatives.
+They won’t need a lesson in how to chew on a bone, and this is a much better choice than anything processed like bologna.